2 Kings 24

 Notes

-The regnal formula for Zedekiah is almost perfunctory -- the author provides the bare minimum before delivering the devastating verdict.
-The comparison to Jehoiakim rather than to Jehoiachin may be deliberate: Jehoiakim was the rebel, the one who had defied both God and Babylon, and Zedekiah will follow exactly in his footsteps.
+The regnal formula for Zedekiah is almost perfunctory: the author provides the bare minimum before delivering the verdict.
+The comparison to Jehoiakim rather than to Jehoiachin may be deliberate.
+Jehoiakim was the rebel who defied both God and Babylon, and Zedekiah will follow in his steps.

 Hamutal, Zedekiah's mother, was also the mother of Jehoahaz (2 Kings 23:31), making Zedekiah and Jehoahaz full brothers and Jehoiakim their half-brother.
-The note that she was from Libnah, a priestly city in the Shephelah, is a reminder that even respectable lineage could not prevent moral failure.
+The note that she was from Libnah, a priestly city in the Shephelah, reminds the reader that respectable lineage could not prevent moral failure.

-The final verse of the chapter is constructed as a hinge between chapters 24 and 25.
+The final verse of the chapter serves as a hinge between chapters 24 and 25.
 The phrase עַד הִשְׁלִכוֹ אֹתָם מֵעַל פָּנָיו -- "until he cast them out from his presence" -- echoes the language of 2 Kings 17:20 regarding the northern kingdom's exile.
-The verb הִשְׁלִיךְ ("to hurl, cast away") is violent and definitive.
-God did not gently dismiss his people; he hurled them away.
-And yet the chapter's last clause -- "And Zedekiah rebelled against the king of Babylon" -- is left hanging, a cliffhanger that sets up the catastrophe of chapter 25.
-Despite having witnessed the deportation of his nephew, despite reigning over a devastated kingdom with only its poorest inhabitants, Zedekiah chose rebellion.
-The stage is set for the final destruction.
+The verb הִשְׁלִיךְ ("to hurl, cast away") is forceful and final.
+And yet the chapter's last clause -- "And Zedekiah rebelled against the king of Babylon" -- is left hanging, setting up the events of chapter 25.
+Despite having witnessed his nephew's deportation, and despite reigning over a kingdom stripped of nearly everyone but its poorest, Zedekiah chose rebellion.
+What follows is the end of the kingdom.